MarlBurroW/rust-commander/README.md

 # RUST COMMANDER

-RustCommander is an admin tool allowing to control and monitor your Rust server from Slack/Discord.
+RustCommander is an admin tool allowing to control and monitor your Rust Vanilla server from Slack/Discord.

+Note: You don't need Oxide installed on your server to make RustCommander works.

 ## Features